mcreed87/Cozy-Coupe-Ecto-1/README.md

 # Getting Started

 ## Prerequisites
-Knowledge of reading wiring diagrams and circuit building
+Knowledge of reading wiring diagrams and circuit building.
+Access to a computer and a printer.

 ## Tools
 * Computer